MichalTrostowiecki/project-readme-generator/README.md

 ## Contact

-If you got some questions, contact me on : sd or sdd
+If you got some questions, contact me on :  or